 Knowing the right tool for the job is the first step in getting something done.
 When it comes to cutting brick, it can be difficult to get it right, so how well does a Dremel do for cutting brick?

-You can cut brick by using a Dremel tool.
+A Dremel tool is one of the easiest ways to cut a brick.
 A circular saw of this kind when used with a diamond wheel is designed to cut through tough material such as brick extremely well.
 The diamond wheel can cut through most harder materials with ease which is why it is key when using a Dremel tool to cut bricks.

 Without a doubt, a Dremel is a great choice for cutting brick.
 So, why exactly is this?
 Read on to find out.